Soft charges from the geometry of field space: Towards magnetic soft charges

 \section{Towards magnetic soft charges}

-In \cite{CampigliaLaddhaSub}, the relevance of magnetic, rather than electric, soft charges was identified.
+In \cite{Campiglia:2015qka,CampigliaLaddhaSub}, the relevance of magnetic, rather than electric, soft charges was identified.
 The relation of these charges to gauge transformations raises some puzzles, since electro-magnetic duality is explicitly broken -- even in vacuum -- by the introduction of an electromagnetic gauge potential $A_\mu$ subject to gauge transformations.
 This is of course related to the fact that since the magnetic charge density identically vanishes, one turns the would-be source equation for the magnetic field into an algebraic identity (Bianchi).
 In the present construction, this state of affairs is highlighted by the fact that only the (total) electric charge arises as a horizontal charge on a finite-time hypersurface $\Sigma_t$.
 Therefore, the proposed field-space analysis is consistent on finite-time hypersurfaces.
 Again, the question arises, whether it is possible for it to recover magnetic charges asymptotically.

-Here, although we will not attempt to perform a complete analysis that could fully recover the results of \cite{CampigliaLaddha,CampigliaLaddhaSub} (but see also \cite{CampHopfFrSoni} for a challenging example), we will still put forward the following observation: asymptotically magnetic charges can arise from considering foliations $\Sigma_t\to\scri$ more general than the one considered in the previous section.
+Although we do not here attempt to perform a complete analysis that could fully recover the results of \cite{CampigliaLaddha,CampigliaLaddhaSub} (but see also \cite{CampHopfFrSoni} for a challenging example), we still like to put forward the following observation: asymptotically magnetic charges can arise from a demand of covariance in the choice of the foliation $\Sigma_t\to\scri$.
+This is nothing else than a consequence of the usual mixing of electric and magnetic fields under boosts.